 - 6 Car Hire

 Split is the second-largest city in Croatia and is a beautiful must-see destination.
-Lots of people visit Dubrovnik, and we are often asked which one is the best.
-We reply that they are both very different and it is definitely worth seeing both if it’s possible.
+Lot’s of people visit Dubrovnik, and a question people ask often is which city we should visit Split or Dubrovnik?
+They are both very different, and it is worth seeing both if it’s possible is our answer.

 Split open-air Market